jasonsbarr/how-to-think-like-a-programmer/manuscript/02-simple-data.md

 The expression for evaluating a function is called a *call expression*.

 Trying to use `null` or `undefined` in a call expression as if it were a function will throw an error.

+JavaScript has *first-class functions*.
+That means if you just use the name of a function without parentheses after it, JavaScript will treat it like an object.
+Functions are values in their own right, not just sequences of logic.

+I guarantee that at least once you'll forget the parentheses when you mean to call a function and sit there staring at your code for a half hour trying to figure out why it won't work like you think it should.

 ### Function Expression